FOR IMMEDIATE RELEASE: November 4, 2016

 The training culminates with a hands-on, interactive role-play examination.

 “The safety of our officers – their training, support, and empowerment – is the top priority of all our reforms.
 We have provided our hardworking staff the best defensive tactical training available so they can safely disengage from any dangerous situation,” Commissioner Ponte said.
 “Along with the many equipment and infrastructure improvements from the Mayor’s $200 million investment in officer safety, our officers have never had more tools to prevent and counter violence.
-They have risen to the challenge, creating safer jails without overusing punitive segregation of inmates.
-Safety of staff and safety of inmates goes hand in hand.”
+They have risen to the challenge, creating safer jails without overusing punitive segregation of persons in custody.
+Safety of staff and safety of persons in custody goes hand in hand.”

 o Crisis Intervention & Conflict Resolution